1mache/PPM-ray-tracer/README.md

 - The processing is threaded.
 It is set to run on 8 threads by default.
 Each thread processes `image_height / 8` lines of pixels.
 They do it in an efficient fashion, first thread does line 0, 8, 16,... second thread does 1, 9, 17,... this allows for efficient processing even when there are clusters of objects at a certain level of the image.
-- Image format: in the [book](https://raytracing.github.io/books/RayTracingInOneWeekend.html#positionablecamera/cameraviewinggeometry) Peter Shirley suggests creating an image in the [.ppm format](https://en.wikipedia.org/wiki/Netpbm#File_formats) and thats how I started as well.\
+- Image format: in the book Peter Shirley suggests creating an image in the [.ppm format](https://en.wikipedia.org/wiki/Netpbm#File_formats) and thats how I started as well.\
 In a nutshell a *ppm* is a text file where each line represents a pixel in the RGB format, you can look at it in the `images` folder.\
 Needless to say they weigh a lot since no compression at all is involved, but the bigger problem was that Windows` photo viewer doesn't recognize them as images which was quite annoying while debugging.
-So I ended up making the program output to a .bmp file which doesn't have that issue.
+So I ended up making the program output to a .bmp fileas well which doesn't have that issue.
 A bmp file is also uncompressed pixel data, but instead it is a binary file, so converting the output to it wasn't a big deal.

 ## Building